 PK: I arrived in Montreal around ’66.
 I had gone from the University of British Columbia to North Africa and then back to Vancouver, before enrolling in graduate work in psychology at McGill.
 I got so disillusioned by the narrow focus of McGill psychology that I ended up becoming good friends with the head of the Philosophy department, having already gotten a degree in philosophy.
 Another friend was Chandra Prakash, a graduate student in English Literature (later on a longtime film teacher at Vanier College), was very involved as well against the Vietnam war, Palestinian rights and human rights activities in Montreal.
 We made some proposals to the Liberal government, even met a couple of ministers regarding Canada’s position on Vietnam.
 We discovered that they were saying one thing in public, but then backing away from any kind of commitment.
 In the process, we connected with Laurier Lapierre, a journalist at the CBC, hosting the program “This hour has seven days”.
-It was one of the best television news shows, a fellow Master’s student John Grey was a correspondent—he may have been involved in that radical McGill Student Handbook (which we have posted as a PDF here).
+It was one of the best television news shows, a fellow Master’s student John Grey was a correspondent—he may have been involved in that radical McGill Student Handbook.
 The show was taken off the air because it was considered too radical.
-Anyway, Lapierre is the guy who brought Noam Chomsky to McGill.
-He came and talked to the combined psychology and philosophy department.
+Anyway, the head of the philosophy department at McGill and myself who brought Noam Chomsky to McGill- he came and talked to the combined psychology and philosophy department.

-The speech itself was such an incredibly beautiful academic shredding of behavioralism.
-In two hours he shredded 30 years of McGill!!
-And very pointedly, the experiments at the Allan [MEMORIAL] with the CIA.
+The speech itself was such an incredibly beautiful academic shredding of 30 years of McGill’s deterministic behavioralism, and very pointedly, the experiments at the Allan [MEMORIAL] with the CIA.
 It was a beautiful thing to watch.

 We had a number of meetings with Chomsky privately, telling him of our plans to gather a bunch of intellectuals and artists and writers, and go and work in the fields of North Vietnam.
 He immediately pointed out to me would be a Godsend to the U.S. forces, because they would just drop a few bombs and kill all the people that were opposed to the Vietnam war.
 He suggested we start a hostel for draft-dodgers and war-resisters in Montreal instead, which is what we did.
 It was called the Gandhi House, down on St-Antoine at Atwater, we set it up in conjunction with a man by the name of Nardo Castillo.